The nine teams that still have a chance at the CFP title

 Chance to win the title: 1.1 percent

-Trends in their favor: Michigan is No. 11 in defensive efficiency, and we saw that strength in the win against Northwestern.
+Trends in their favor: Michigan is No. 11 in defensive efficiency, and we saw that strength in its win against Northwestern.

 What's missing: A head coach who has previously won a conference title.
 Michigan coach Jim Harbaugh is 1-5 against Michigan State and Ohio State and hasn't won the division yet.
 The Wolverines also don't have anyone currently in the Heisman debate.
 Michigan is also missing wins over ranked opponents, as it lost the chance for one in the season opener against Notre Dame.
 The Wolverines have a three-game stretch beginning Oct.
 13 -- against No. 16 Wisconsin, No. 20 Michigan State and No. 11 Penn State -- that will define their season.